Photonsters/anycubic-photon-docs/FAQ.md

 These are the only two versions sold.
 Machines with Red windows are basically user mods.

 ### I've just bought a Photon, what accessories should I get?
 - [What you need before printing](http://makerfun3d.com/toolbox-resin-printers) by Kevin Rank.
-(Note that the UV curing suggestion is not the correct 405nm wavelength).
+(Note that the UV curing suggestion, while usable, is not the optimal 405nm wavelength required).
 - You will also need a known good branded USB stick, formatted FAT32. **The included usb stick is known to be problematic and prone to failure.** Transfer all the files from it to your known good USB stick and use that one instead.

 ### I've just received my new Photon, should I update the firmware first?